Financial assistance

 You can apply for assistance with expenses needed to live, so-called living expenses or subsistence.

-When we say living expenses, we mean expenses for food, housing (such as rent), electricity, heating, municipal fees, etc. Other examples of living expenses include dental expenses, clothing and leisure activities.
+It can for example be expenses for food, housing (such as rent), electricity, heating, municipal fees, etc. Other examples of living expenses include dental expenses, clothing and leisure activities, expenses for mobile phone, internet and transport in everyday life.

 You can also apply for assistance with expenses for special occasions, such as holidays and confirmations.

-Expenses for appointments with a doctor, psychologist or dentist, as well as for necessary medication, are considered necessary to live, so-called living expenses, and you can apply for assistance with these expenses.
-Normally, you will not be entitled to assistance for expenses incurred in connection with alternative types, forms or places of treatment that are not part of the public health service or covered by national insurance.
+You can apply to cover expenses for medical help, psychologist or dentist, as well as for necessary medication.
+Normally, you will not be entitled to assistance for expenses incurred in connection with alternative types, forms or places of treatment.

 You can apply for assistance with covering the deposit when you sign a lease if you do not have the means to cover it yourself.